guilhermefront/guilhermefront/README.md

 - 💻 is passionate about building quality web apps

-I'm privileged to do what I like, that's one the reasons I'm always giving 100% on everything.
+I'm privileged to do what I like, which is one the main reasons I'm always applying a tremendous effort to do better every single day.